Learn the right way to practice scales and start crafting your own style and voice on guitar today!

 An instant fix!

 What's always lacking with guitarists struggling to make music from scales is rhythm; musical shape and structure for a listener to pick up on!
-When teaching any scale I'll always present it in a satisfying rhythm so that students are making music with it right away as well as strengthening their "rhythm muscles".
+When teaching any scale I'll always present it in a satisfying rhythm so that students are making music with it right away as well as strengthening their "rhythm muscles" with the correct practice that gives them the right workout.

 Here's how I do exactly that with the lowest octave of our A minor pentatonic pattern presented as our first rhythmic building block.
 This 4 beat rhythm is nothing fancy, but it works!
 Keep your foot and pick moving up and down together throughout and count out loud as you go.

 Any problems?
-Be sure to tackle them using the Million Pound Challenge!
+Be sure to tackle them using the Million Pound Challenge (click for explanation); for most of you a whole new way to practice guitar.

 Ex.
 1 (Click for demonstration)